EWaterman/EWaterman.github.io/_posts/Ch5/0005-03-01-cmyk-or-rgb.md

 Converting between the two systems is possible but it can lead to distorted colours.
 [Here are](https://pbs.twimg.com/media/C8rMzR2XUAAKrtF.jpg) a [couple examples](https://pbs.twimg.com/media/C8rRJEkW0AEXnPf.jpg) of the differences between the two.
 Certain colours are affected more by the transformation from RGB to CMYK (deep greens, blueish purples and reds).

-I won’t go into details about how to convert your files but there are plenty of in depth tutorials you can lookup online.
+I won’t go into details about how to convert your files but there are plenty of in-depth tutorials you can look up online.

 Ultimately my major suggestion is to plan for the future.
 Preparing your comic for print in advance (even if you don’t expect to ever get it printed) could save you a major headache in the future.